pprunty/manim-interactive/README.md

 # Upgrading Manim

 Manim Interactive uses a static version of the `3b1b/manim` repository, namely (#).
-Upgrading may affect existing projects.
 To upgrade:

 ```bash
 make upgrade
 ```

+> [!CAUTION]
+> Upgrading may affect existing projects.
+Please use with caution.

 This command: